narodnik/tdtstds/overview.rst

 Schnorr Zero-Knowledge Proofs
 =============================

-The last component we use are a variant of zero-knowledge proofs called schnorr proofs.
+The last component we use are a variant of zero-knowledge proofs called schnorr sigma proofs.
 Zero-knowledge proofs enable us to make statements about variables without revealing their value.
 These statements can prove that values are constructed in a certain way according to rules that proves their validity.

 For example above we introduced the idea of a pedersen commitment.
 In our system we would actually want to also attach a proof saying that the value encoded in the pedersen commitment, is also the same value stored in our credential.